Are you looking for effective win-back email examples to reconnect with lost customers and revive dormant subscribers?

 3. Grammarly

-Here’s a gamified win-back email from the SaaS Grammarly.
+Here’s a gamified win-back email example from the SaaS Grammarly.
 If a user has signed up for your software but isn’t using it, try to re-engage them.

 After all, if users aren’t using your free version, they definitely won’t upgrade to a paid plan.
 And if they’re not using their paid plan, they’re likely to cancel.